 Background & aim: Infertility has various psychological consequences.
 Although previous studies paid attention to the psychological effects of infertility and suggested many interventions for infertile patients' mental health promotion, the design of self-care interventions and the concept and dimensions of mental health self-care have received less attention.
-This study was conducted to explore the concept and dimensions of mental health self-care in infertile women.
+This study was conducted to explore the concept and dimensions of self-care behaviour for mental health in infertile women.

-Methods: This study was conducted from November 2021 to February 2022 using the conventional content analysis approach Purposive sampling was performed and continued until reaching data saturation.
-Semi-structured and in-depth interviews were conducted with 19 participants at the Infertility and Reproductive Health Research Center of Babol.
-The Graneheim and Lundman method (2004) was utilized to analyze the data in MAXQDA version 10 software.
+Methods: This study was conducted from November 2021 to February 2022 using the conventional content analysis approach.
+Purposive sampling was performed and continued until reaching data saturation.
+Semi-structured and in-depth interviews were conducted with 19 participants at the Infertility and Reproductive Health Research Center of Babol, Iran.
+The Graneheim and Lundman method (2004) was used to analyze the data in MAXQDA version 10 software.

 Results: One theme and three categories emerged from data analysis.
-The emerging theme of "involving in stress coping strategies" consisted of three categories of 1) emotion-focused stress coping skills, 2) treatment and healthcareseeking behaviours and 3) mental symptoms self-management.
-The findings revealed that mental health self-care is a set of behaviors adopted by infertile women to prevent the effects of infertility on their mental health and includes strategies such as emotion-focused stress coping skills, treatment seeking, and self-management of mental symptoms.
+The emerging theme of "involving in stress coping strategies" consisted of three categories of 1) emotion-focused stress coping skills, 2) treatment and healthcare-seeking behaviours and 3) self-management of mental symptoms.
+The findings revealed that self-care behaviours for mental health are a set of behaviors adopted by infertile women to prevent the effects of infertility on their mental health and includes strategies such as emotion-focused stress coping skills, treatment seeking, and self-management of mental symptoms.

 Conclusion: Infertile women adopt different strategies to deal with mental pressures of infertility.
-The results that emerged can be applied to the development of interventions that aim to promote mental health self-care behaviors.
+The results can be applied to the development of interventions that aim to promote self-care behaviors for mental health.

-► Please cite this paper as:
+▶ Please cite this paper as:

-Yahyavi Koochaksaraei F, Simbar M, Faramarzi M, khoshnoodifar M, Nasiri M. Exploring Mental Health Self-Care in Infertile Women: A Qualitative Study in Iran.
+Yahyavi Koochaksaraei F, Simbar M, Faramarzi M, khoshnoodifar M, Nasiri M. Exploring Self-Care behaviours for Mental Health in Infertile Women: A Qualitative Study.
 Journal of Midwifery and Reproductive Health.
 2025; 13(1): 4588-4601.
-DOI: 10.22038/JMRH.2023.74391.2181 infertility-caused disability is the fifth
+DOI: 10.22038/JMRH.2023.74391.2181